ZYSF/Embeddable3D/README.md

 * Does most of the work required for a useful software renderer
 * Very simple (only a couple of hundred lines of code)
-* Should compile just about anywhere
+* Should compile just about anywhere (only depends on libc/libm)
+* Doesn't assume any particular memory management environment (only uses stack allocation internally, other structures are always allocated by the caller)

 ## Limitations